Denderleeuw

 Denderleeuw ([ˌdɛndərˈleːu]) is a municipality located in the Belgian province of East Flanders in the Denderstreek.
 The municipality comprises the towns of Denderleeuw proper, Iddergem and Welle.
-In 2021, Denderleeuw had a total population of 20.730.
-The total area is 13.77 km².
+In 2021, Denderleeuw had a total population of 20,730.
+The total area is 13.77 km2.
+The river Dender flows through the municipality.

 The current mayor of Denderleeuw is Jo Fonck, from the LvB.
+F.C.V.
+Dender E.H. is the biggest football club in the city.
+They play in the Belgian Pro League, the top flight in Belgium.